dreamstu/svntools/README.md

 ## License

-svnco&branch.sh is available under the terms of the MIT License.
+svntools is available under the terms of the MIT License.